Vera Zasulich: World War I and October Revolution

 With the outbreak of World War I in 1914, Zasulich took a "defensist" position, strongly supporting the Russian war effort against what she saw as the threat of German imperialism.
-She joined Plekhanov's patriotic socialist group, Edinstvo (Unity), and argued that an alliance with the Western democracies was essential for Russia's survival.
+She joined Plekhanov's patriotic socialist group, Yedinstvo ('Unity'), and argued that an alliance with the Western democracies was essential for Russia's survival.

 She condemned the October Revolution of 1917, which she viewed as a counter-revolutionary coup that perverted the principles of Marxism.
 In her last article, published in February 1918, she wrote that the Bolsheviks were "not transforming capitalist means of production into socialist ones, but annihilating capital and destroying heavy industry...
 The hands of Smolny will ruin everything they touch."

 In the winter of 1918–1919, Bolshevik soldiers evicted her from her lodgings in the Writers' Home in Petrograd.
 Though Lenin called the act a "disgrace" and may have tried to help her, she fell ill with pneumonia.
 Vera Zasulich died on 8 May 1919.
 The Soviet government, in a display of generosity, covered her funeral expenses.
 She was buried next to Plekhanov in the Volkovo Cemetery.